swansong/angular-style-guide/README.md

         --sample.service.js

 ### Controllers ###
-Each module will probably only have one controller.
-That controller should have a corresponding directive, and the name of the controller file should match the name of the directive file. 'whatever.directive.js' should have its controller in 'whatever.controller.js'.
+Each controller should have a corresponding directive, and the name of the controller file should match the name of the directive file. 'whatever.directive.js' should have its controller in 'whatever.controller.js'.
 The name of the actual controller should match the filename.
 The actual controller in 'whatever.controller.js' should be 'whateverController'.

 Controllers *do* have Controller in the name.
-ControllerAs syntax should replace Controller with View in the name:
+Use controllerAs syntax and replace Controller with View in the controllerAs:

-    sampleController as sampleView
+    SampleController as sampleView

 The 'whateverView' convention is preferred over 'whateverCtrl' or 'whateverController' for controllerAs because this is the variable name that will appear in the HTML template, which is the view in MVC.
 The controller itself can have more functionality than what is exposed in the view, and the 'whateverView' name makes it clear that everything saved on the controller object directly will be available in the view/template.